Vitamin Power! 8 Best Supplements for ADHD

 The Best Supplements for ADHD

-- Zinc and Magnesium: These minerals play an important role in controlling ADHD symptoms.
+- Zinc and Magnesium: These minerals play an important role in controlling attention deficit disorder (ADHD or ADD) symptoms.
 Zinc regulates the neurotransmitter dopamine, and it may make methylphenidate more effective by improving the brain’s response to dopamine1.
 Magnesium is also used to make neurotransmitters involved in attention.

 - Iron: Iron plays an important role in controlling ADHD symptoms in children.
 If you suspect low iron levels, be sure to have them measured by your doctor.